ynx0/Raster-to-Graph/steps.md

 ---

+load any images to evaluate into data/dataset_v5/test

-set up runpodctl or use scp to transfer weight file
+set up runpodctl or use scp to transfer weight file into root of repo

+`python demo.py`